JustinTeh/SpotifyBrowser/readme.txt

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
 Gina Tambunan.
 We discussed pretty much the entire project from part 1 to part 5.
 We discussed how to implement important functions, implement components, and  how to bind everything to the html pages.
 Our topics ranged from Angular to TypeScript/JavaScript.

-5. Did you add a bonus feature to your submission?
-If so, what is it and how should we see it?

-6. Is there anything special we need to know in order to run your code?